SANSKRIT NAME: ARDHA MATSYENDRASANA

 - Then inhale and raise the right arm shoulder high, keeping the elbows straight.

-- Exhaling, release the left twist, place the right hand by the side of right buttock and left hand by the side of left buttock.
+- Exhaling, release the left twist, place the right hand by the side of the right buttock and left hand by the side of the left buttock.

 - Take a deep breath and relax.

 - Repeat the same from the other side.